amazon-connect/amazon-connect-chat-ui-examples/mobileChatExamples/androidChatExample/README.md

 ) : ViewModel() {
 ```

-If you are not using Hilt, then you can initialise `ChatSession` like this:
+If you are not using Hilt, then you can initialize `ChatSession` like this:

 ```
 private val chatSession = ChatSessionProvider.getChatSession(context)